Vincent0103/file-uploader/README.md

 - All file uploads are validated and sanitized
 - Supabase Storage policies restrict access to authenticated users
-- Passwords are securely hashed (if authentication is enabled)
+- Passwords are securely hashed

 ## License